WBS-TW/CPxplorer/R/instructions_CPquant.md

 The underlying calculations are based on the CPCrawler R script by Perkons et al (Food Chem, doi/10.1016/j.foodchem.2019.125100).
 In CPquant, the deconvolution is performed using the nnls package (https://cran.r-project.org/web/packages/nnls).

+- CPquant quantification works with both single chain and mixture standards.
+- We recommend to use 5 calibration levels for each standard.
+These needs to be named in the `Batch Name` column and their concentration levels `Analyte Concentration` added according to below instructions from the input file which is exported from Skyline.
+- If recovery needs to be calculated, then a _Quality Control_ sample needs to be added.

 __The calculated concentrations are for those in the extract.
 The user can then export the results to excel and perform additional calculations to derive the concentrations in the samples__